 It’s important to be aware of the fact that ‘equity’ in this instance refers to how much of the borrower’s property they own outright at the time of the application.
 In a working example, the applicant has a £300,000 mortgage on their current property and has so far repaid £125,000.
 This would mean they have £125,000 equity, which could be used to secure a second charge mortgage.

-Again, in accordance with general eligibility.
+Again, by general eligibility.

-What’s particularly useful about a second charge mortgage is that loans are often available from as little as £1,000.
-Hence, there’s no requirement to borrow more than you need if looking to tackle a relatively minor project.
+What’s particularly useful about a second-charge mortgage is that loans are often available for as little as £1,000.
+Hence, there’s no requirement to borrow more than you need if you’re looking to tackle a relatively minor project.

-Should I Apply for a Second Charge Mortgage?
+Should I apply for a second-charge mortgage?

-For example, while it’s possible to borrow as little as £1,000 by way of a second charge mortgage, an unsecured personal loan could be more affordable for any sum lower than £10,000.
+For example, while it’s possible to borrow as little as £1,000 by way of a second-charge mortgage, an unsecured personal loan could be more affordable for any sum lower than £10,000.
 Likewise, if you plan to fund a short-term project and will have the means to repay the loan balance within a matter of months, you could save time and money with a bridging loan.